NCAS-CMS/um-training/practicals/source/further-exercises-2.rst

 * In the :guilabel:`Archer Archiving` panel set ``archive_root_dir`` to be ``/work/n02/n02/<userid>/archive``.
 The ``archive_name`` (suite id) will be automatically appended to this.

 You will need to run the model for at least 1 day as archiving doesn't work for periods of less than 1 day.
-Change the ``run length`` and ``cycling frequency`` to be 1 day.
+Set the ``run length`` and ``cycling frequency`` to be 1 day.
 This should complete in about 5 minutes so set the ``wallclock time`` to be 10 minutes.

 :guilabel:`Run` the suite.

 Once the run has completed go to the archive directory for this cycle (e.g. ``/nerc/n02/n02/<userid>/<suiteid>/19880901T0000Z``) and you should see several files have been copied over (e.g ``cc654a.pc19880901_00.pp``).

 Data files that have been archived and are no longer required by the model for restarting or for calculating means (seasonal, annual, etc) are deleted from the suite ``History_Data`` directory.
 Go to the ``History_Data`` directory for your suite and confirm that this has happened.
-This run is reinitialising the ``pc`` data stream every 6 hours and you should see that it has only removed data files for this stream up to 18:00hrs, the ``cc654a.pc19880901_18.pp`` file is still present.
+This run is reinitialising the ``pc`` data stream every 3 hours and you should see that it has only removed data files for this stream up to 21:00hrs, the ``cc654a.pc19880901_21.pp`` file is still present.
 This file contains data for the hours 18-24 and would be required by the model in order to restart.
 Equally seasonal mean files would not be fully archived until the end of the year, after the annual mean has been created.

 .. note:: The post-processing app can also be configured to transfer the archived data over to JASMIN.
 Details on how to do this are available on the CMS website: http://cms.ncas.ac.uk/wiki/Docs/PostProcessingApp

 Using IO Servers
 ----------------

 Older versions of the UM did not have IO servers, which meant that all reading and writing of fields files went through a single processor (pe0).
-When the model is producing lots of data and is running on many processors, this method of IO is very inefficient and costly - when pe0 is writing data, all the other processors have to wait around doing nothing but still consuming AUs.
+When the model is producing lots of data and is running on many processors, this method of IO is very inefficient and costly - when pe0 is writing data, all the other processors have to wait around doing nothing but still consuming compute resource (CUs).
 Later UM versions, including UM 10.5, have IO servers which are processors dedicated to performing IO and which work asynchronously with processors doing the computation.

 Here's just a taste of how to get this working in your suite.

 Set the suite to run for 1 day with an appropriate cycling frequency, then check that ``OpenMP`` is switched on as this is needed for the IO servers to work.

 .. hint::
-   Search for ``openmp`` in the rose edit GUI
+   Search for ``OMP`` in the rose edit GUI

 Navigate to :guilabel:`suite conf --> Domain Decomposition --> Atmosphere` and check the number of ``OpenMP threads`` is set to ``2``.
 Set the number of ``IO Server Processes`` to ``8``.